 Michael Carbert, Founder and Editor-in-Chief, has published work in various magazines and newspapers including The Montreal Gazette and CNQ magazine.
 His feature article in Maisonneuve on the Montreal boxing scene was nominated for a 2008 National Magazine Award.
 Originally from Ontario, he now resides in Montreal which is fitting since the bout which ignited his zeal for this brutal sport remains “The Brawl in Montreal,” that first, historic clash between Roberto Duran and Sugar Ray Leonard.

-Zachary Alapi is the site’s Contributing Editor and also covers boxing for FanSided.
-He holds an M.A. in Creative Writing from the University of New Brunswick and lives in Montreal.
+Zachary Alapi writes about boxing for various websites and holds an M.A. in Creative Writing from the University of New Brunswick.
+He lives and teaches in Montreal.

 Daniel Attias hails from Sydney, Australia and has been a fight fan since a young Russian-Australian named Kostya Tszyu took the 140-pound division by storm.
 His work can be found in the Australian Boxing Legends magazine and on Boxing.com.
-He is an auxiliary member of the Boxing Writers Association of America and a member of the International Boxing Research Organization.
-He has both a particular fondness for the “Golden Age” of boxing, the 1920’s-‘50’s, and an obsession with 1930’s Australian great Jack Carroll.
 Follow Daniel on Twitter @Dan_Attias.

 Damien Burton is a UK-based freelance artist/illustrator whose intrigue for boxing was sparked by the vibrant British scene of the late 80s & early 90s.
-These days he’s as likely to be reading about the sport’s history as watching the contemporaries, and his artistic output has drawn on both in good measure.
 You can find him on Twitter @Mr_Yib and view his work on Instagram as @burtonart.

-Patrick Connor is a boxing fan and historian from San Diego, California, currently calling Tijuana, Mexico home.
+Patrick Connor is a boxing fan and historian from San Diego, California, currently calling Portland, Oregon home.
 He started writing for MaxBoxing in 2004 and has since contributed articles, interviews and videos for numerous websites and publications including BoxingScene, BoxeoMundial, TalkingBoxing, The Boxing Bulletin, The Queensberry Rules and The Guardian.
-Patrick is also a voice actor and co-host of Top Men Boxing Radio.
-Patrick can be reached by email at email@example.com, and followed on Twitter, @PatrickMConnor and @BoxingHistory.
+You can also find his work at Knuckles & Gloves.
+Patrick can be reached on Twitter via @PatrickMConnor and @BoxingHistory.

 Sean Crose has been a die-hard fight fan since before Leonard first faced Duran.
 Aside from The Fight City, Sean’s work can be found at Boxing Insider and at Box Mad Magazine.
 A member of the English Department at Post University, Sean’s writing has appeared in such outlets as Fiction 365, Linguistic Erosion, Crack The Spine, and The Copperfield Review.
-He lives in Connecticut with his wife Jennifer, a fish named Blue, and Cody, the world’s greatest cat.
+He lives in Connecticut.

 Rafael García is from Nuevo Laredo, Mexico.
 He studied Economics at Montreal’s Concordia University and his twitter handle is @mccready82.
 His favorite fighters are Roberto Duran and Salvador Sanchez.
 His last and only fistfight took place in his early twenties in a train station in Marseille at four in the morning.
 He won by TKO.